ramanamuttana/Traefik-with-Postgres/README.md

-# Traefik with Postgres and Pgadmin4
+# Traefik Reverse Proxy with Postgres and Pgadmin4
 Traefik with postgres and pgadmin4

 # Run traefik